Himasnhu-AT/ScratchML-Algo/Readme.md

 > [!IMPORTANT]
 >
 > - This repo is for educational purposes only.
-The algorithms are implemented in a simple and understandable way, so that beginners can understand the concepts behind the algorithms.
+The algorithms are implemented simply and understandably so that beginners can understand the concepts behind the algorithms.
 > - Therefore, The algorithms are not optimized for performance.
-For optimized and production ready implementations, please use libraries like `scikit-learn`, `tensorflow`, `pytorch`, etc.
+For optimized and production-ready implementations, please use libraries like `scikit-learn`, `tensorflow`, `pytorch`, etc.

 > [!NOTE]
 >